Course Outline

 • Brief introduction to workplace relationship psychology

-Block 1: Management through Delegation – How to Hand Over Control Without Abandoning Responsibility
+Block 1: Management through Delegation – How to Hand Over Control Without Surrendering Responsibility

-• What delegation truly means from a psychological perspective
+• What delegation really means from a psychological perspective

 • Employee readiness levels – Hersey and Blanchard’s model